-The descriptive statistics of this study's variables are provided in Table 5.
-To examine the relative effect of each variable on pleasure screen use, two repeated-measures ANCOVAs were conducted, one for children in 1st to 3rd grades and one for children in 4th to 6th grades.
-The categorical predictors in each analysis were: the COVID-19 lockdown and ADHD.
-The COVID-19 lockdown was defined as a within-subjects binary predictor that includes two levels (before and during the lockdown).
+The descriptive statistics of this study’s variables are provided in Table 5.
+To examine the relative effect of each variable on entertainment screen use, two repeated measure ANCOVAs were conducted, one for children in the 1st to 3rd grades and one for children in the 4th to 6th grades.
+The categorical predictors in each analysis were the COVID-19 lockdown and ADHD.
+The COVID-19 lockdown was defined as being a within-subjects binary predictor that includes two levels (before and during the lockdown).
 The ADHD variable was defined as a between-subjects predictor with two levels (with and without ADHD).
-Since some mothers reported of having more than one child with ADHD, we recoded this variable into a binary variable (0/1), which indicated whether the mother has at least one child with ADHD.
-The continuous predictors were the two types of attitudes towards screens (positive attitudes and negative attitudes), the two sub-factors of the Parenting Sense Of Competence (PSOC-efficacy and PSOC-confidence), the three types of the Parental Authority Questionnaire (PAQ-permissive PAQ-authoritarian, and PAQ-authoritative), and the demographic variables of the study (age, religious affiliation, number of children, and economics status).
+Since some mothers reported having more than one child with ADHD, we recoded this variable into a binary variable (0/1), which indicated whether the mother had at least one child with ADHD.
+The continuous predictors were the two types of attitudes towards screens (positive attitudes and negative attitudes); the two sub-factors of the Parenting Sense Of Competence Scale (PSOC-efficacy and PSOC-confidence); the three parenting styles according to the PAQ (PAQ-permissive, PAQ-authoritarian, and PAQ-authoritative), and the demographic variables of the study (age, religious affiliation, number of children, and economics status).

-Pleasure-use among children in 1st to 3rd grades.
+Entertainment use among children in the 1st to 3rd grades.

-Table 7 presents the results from the repeated-measures ANCOVA for children in 1st to 3rd grades.
-The following predictors were found to be significant in this analysis: the COVID-19 lockdown [the estimated mean screen time before and during the lockdown were 1.27 and 2.75, respectively, F(1,210)=6.45, p<0.05, partial η2=0.03], the presence of ADHD [estimated means among children without and with ADHD were 1.68 and 2.34 respectively, F(1,210)=12.41, p<0.005, partial η2=0.06], the mothers' positive attitudes towards screens (F(1,210)=13.86, p<0.001, partial η2=0.06), the mothers' negative attitudes towards screens (F(1,210)=6.91, p<0.01, partial η2=0.03), the PAQ-authoritarian sub factor (F(1,210)=4.84, p<0.05, partial η2=0.02), the age of the mother (F(1,210)=10.32, p<0.001, partial η2=0.047), and the number of her children (F(1,210)=5.06, p<0.01, partial η2=0.024).
+Table 7 presents the results from the repeated measure ANCOVA for children in the 1st to 3rd grades.
+The following predictors were found to be significant in this analysis: the COVID-19 lockdown [the estimated means of screen time before and during the lockdown were 1.27 and 2.75, respectively, F(1,210)=6.45, p<0.05, partial η2=0.03]; ADHD [estimated means among children without and with ADHD were 1.68 and 2.34 respectively, F(1,210)=12.41, p<0.005, partial η2=0.06]; the mothers’ positive attitudes towards screens [F(1,210)=13.86, p<0.001, partial η2=0.06]; the mothers’ negative attitudes towards screens [F(1,210)=6.91, p<0.01, partial η2=0.03]; the PAQ-authoritarian sub-factor [F(1,210)=4.84, p<0.05, partial η2=0.02]; the age of the mother [F(1,210)=10.32, p<0.001, partial η2=0.047], and the number of children [F(1,210)=5.06, p<0.01, partial η2=0.024].

-In addition, the following interactions were found to be significant: the COVID-19 lockdown with the negative attitudes towards screens (F(1,210)=6.08, p<0.05, partial η2=0.029) and the COVID-19 lockdown with the PSOC-confidence sub factor (F(1,210)=6.75, p<0.05, partial η2=0.03).
-To interpret these interactions, we calculated the correlations between each of these covariates and the change in screen-use duration that occurred during the COVID-19 lockdown.
-The two covariates were negatively correlated with the change in screen-use duration (r = -0.185, and -0.138, for negative attitudes towards screens and PSOC-confidence, respectively).
-These negative correlations suggest that the higher the score of one of these three continuous variables, the lesser the effect of the COVID-19 lockdown is on the child pleasure use of screens (see the discussion section for further explanation of these interactions).
+In addition, the following interactions were found to be significant: the COVID-19 lockdown with negative attitudes towards screens [F(1,210)=6.08, p<0.05, partial η2=0.029] and the COVID-19 lockdown with the PSOC-confidence sub-factor [F(1,210)=6.75, p<0.05, partial η2=0.03].
+To interpret these interactions, we calculated the correlations between each of these covariates and the increase in screen-use that occurred during the COVID-19 lockdown.
+The two covariates were negatively correlated with the change in screen-use duration (r = -0.185, and -0.138, for negative attitudes towards screens and PSOC-confidence respectively).
+These negative correlations suggest that the greater the score of one of these three continuous variables, the less pronounced the effect of the COVID-19 lockdown on the entertainment use of screens (see the discussion section for below explanation of these interactions).